 RADON TESTING FOR HOME AND COMMERCIAL BUILDINGS IN KELOWNA, VERNON, PENTICTON & KAMLOOPS

-We provide affordable radon investigation, radon testing, sampling and reporting.
+Assure Property Solutions Inc. provides affordable radon investigation, radon testing, sampling, and reporting.
 In 2012 Health Canada released a report showing that 6.9 per cent of Canadians are living in homes with radon levels above the current Canadian guidelines of 200 becquerels per cubic metre (Bq/m3).

 We offer Radon Testing and Radon Sampling in Revelstoke, Kamloops, Armstrong, Vernon, Kelowna, Penticton, Osoyoos, Grand Forks, Creston and Everywhere in between.
 Concerned?
 Call Us Today!